 colophon denim purple is the same lovely denim with added pigment.
 This sheet is homage to the creator of Colophon – my favorite hippie Nancy Morain – her favorite color purple.

 Indiana corn is 100% organic stalk and stem of the corn plant, which is in the grass family.
 We grow our own sweet corn for harvest on land that we are regenerating.
 This paper is internally sized.

 momiINDIANA-blue is a 100% cotton rag that is sized, wrinkled, and then ironed and starched.
 Being enamored with momigami paper I wanted to create a sheet that was made from local cotton fiber but have the same suppleness that momigami

-Indiana daylily is the leaf of the orange daylily flower you may see on country roadsides and the bearded iris.
+Indiana daylily & iris mix is the leaves of the orange daylily flower you may see on country roadsides and the bearded iris.
 The daylily fiber is grown on my homestead in which it provides so many animals and insects with food, shade and camouflage.
 When frost comes in fall I am able to harvest the leaves.
 This paper is internally sized and comes in a natural medium brown and a pigmented black.
 The Iris is collected from the county library in the fall.

 Indiana wheat straw is a grass fiber and is harvested from an organic wheat field using regenerative practices.
 The sheets are internally sized and come a natural golden yellow or red.

 Indiana hay is a multi-grass fiber and is harvested from an organic hay field using regenerative practices.
 The sheets are internally sized and come a natural green.

 Indiana sisal is a grass fiber that comes to the U.S. as twine to be used in agriculture to bind hay and straw bales.
 I get mine from my own bales and collect the natural twine from the neighbors’.
 It is internally sized and comes in a natural tan or pigmented midnight blue.